 This kimchi Sriracha recipe is inspired by the Sriracha Cookbook.
 It is adapted from the guide.
 However, by using the chili peppers from the Sriracha, you can skip some of the steps involved in making traditional Korean cabbage, baechu kimchi.

-So, what exactly is Sriracha?
-It is a hot sauce made from red chili peppers, garlic, vinegar, salt, and sugar, all ingredients commonly used in Korean cuisine and in Asian foods generally.
+Sriracha is a hot sauce made from red chili peppers, garlic, vinegar, salt, and sugar, all ingredients commonly used in Korean cuisine and in Asian foods generally.
 It stands out from other hot sauces because of its sweet, tangy flavor.
 If you don't normally eat spicy foods, you're likely to find Sriracha to be hot, but if you're a spice connoisseur, you're likely to find the sauce only moderately hot.
-So, if its heat you're looking for, you might want to kick the heat up a bit.
+If its heat you're looking for, you might want to kick the heat up a bit.

 Sriracha is a useful condiment to have in a Korean kitchen because it has both spice and sweetness and you can use it as a seasoning for easy salad dressings and flavor for sauces.
 Think of it as an enhancer for noodles, dipping sauces, and fried rice dishes.